rubenxyz/swerty/README.md

 1. Go to [https://brew.sh](https://brew.sh/) for instructions on how to install Homebrew.

-2. When homebrew is installed, copy/paste this into your terminal and press Enter to run.
+2. When Homebrew is installed, copy/paste this into your terminal and press Enter to run.
 ```
 brew install git
 ```